top of page

-Written by Kayla Reetz, Yoga Instructor + Trauma Supports Team Member
+Written by Kayla Reetz, Trauma Supports Department Coordinator, Mindful Education Instructor

 "And we are led to those who help us most to grow if we let them and we help them in return." - For Good, from the Broadway musical, Wicked